arya020595/infosoft_test_backend/README.md

 php artisan serve

 #### TESTING SERVER BACKEND
 The endpoint require Authorization Bearer Token.
-So You should register first, then login to get the token.
+Please register first, then login to get the token.
 You can also login using data user on database (password value = "secret")

 ##### STEP TO GET TOKEN